sigmaister/copy_CollapsOS/doc/glue-code.md

 Once this is written, you can build it with `zasm`, which takes code from stdin and spits binary to stdout.
-Because out code has includes, however, you need to supply zasm with a block device containing a CFS containing the files to include.
-This sounds, compicated, but it's managed by the `tools/zasm.sh` shell script.
-The invocation would look like (it builds a CFS with the contents of both `kernel/` and `apps/` folders):
+Because out code has includes, however, you need to supply zasm with include folders or files.
+The invocation would look like

-    tools/zasm.sh kernel/ apps/ < glue.asm > collapseos.bin
+    emul/zasm/zasm kernel/ apps/ < glue.asm > collapseos.bin

 ## Building zasm